melaniebalaz/refactor.zone/data/articles/sql-introduction-part2.md

 Author:     janoszen
 Published:  2016-10-21
 Categories: basics
-Excerpt:    In the previous episode of our journey we have talked about the basics of writing an SQL
-            query.
-However, we did not talk about the limitations you can place on SQL tables.
+Excerpt:    In the previous episode of our journey we have spoken about the basics of writing an SQL query.
+However, we did not speak of the limitations you can place on SQL tables.
 Social:     /images/sql-introduction-part2/social.png
 Decor:      /images/sql-introduction-part2/decor.png
 Decor2x:    /images/sql-introduction-part2/decor-2x.png

-In the [previous episode](/sql-introduction-part1) of our journey we have talked about the basics of writing an SQL query.
-However, we did not talk about the limitations you can place on SQL tables.
+In the [previous episode](/sql-introduction-part1) of our journey we have spoken about the basics of writing an SQL query.
+However, we did not speak of the limitations you can place on SQL tables.

 If you remember the previous part, in SQL we organize data into tables with fixed column names.
-This allows us to insert data sets as rows, and more complex data structures can be organized into multiple tables.
+Having such a structure allows us to insert data sets as rows.
+If we need more complex data structures, we can do that by creating multiple tables.

-## Keys and constraints
+## Keys and Constraints

 So far so good.
 However, you may have realized that nothing stops us from inserting the same ID twice.
-What's worse, we could reference a student that does not exist, or a class that does not exist.
+What's worse, we could reference a student that does not exist or a class that does not exist.

 For example: